PacoMax/Axolotls_metagenome/README.md

 # Axolotls_metagenome
-Scripts for processing and analyzing skin microbiome metagenomes from axolotls
+Scripts for processing and analyzing skin microbiome metagenomes from the neotenic axolotls

 ## Step 1
-Run QC.sh for filtering poor-quality reads and deleting adapters.
+Run QC.sh to filter poor-quality reads and delete adapters.

 Programs used:
 * trim galore version 6.7